stacks-network/docs/_android/tutorial.md

 ### Add a redirect end point to your application

-When a user opens the webapp from the Blockstack browser on an Android phone, you want the web app to redirect the user to your Android application.
+When a user opens the webapp from the Blockstack Browser on an Android phone, you want the web app to redirect the user to your Android application.
 The work you do here will allow it.